 Sunrise: June 25, 1970 | Sunset: January 23, 2021

 Lou worked as a Senior Buyer at New York Presbyterian Hospital for many years.
-He played on the hospital’s basketball team and his love of basketball inspired him to create the “Give and Go” basketball program in the Bronx, where he provided a safe space for young men to play.
+He played on the hospital’s basketball team and his love of basketball inspired him to create the “Give and Go” basketball program in the Bronx, where he provided a safe space for young men to play their favorite sport.
 It was this experience with Give and Go that birthed a desire to create more programs for youth, both in the community he grew up in and the one he raised his family in.
 Inspired by his wife's career of coaching girls (called the "SoulDeevas"), it was his dream to coach a boys’ basketball team which he wanted to name the "SoulGentz".
 This is how SoulPhamm was born - a vision to provide engaging and unique sports and arts programs for kids.

-Coach Lou went home to be with the Lord on Saturday, January 23rd, leaving to celebrate his life: his wife Leisa (Mz.
-Doc); his friends and family and all of us at SoulPhamm who are committed to carrying on his legacy!
+Coach Lou went home to be with the Lord on Saturday, January 23rd, 2021, leaving us to celebrate his life and legacy!
+Rest easy Coach!